-In December 2015, the Company completed a flow-through private placement for gross proceeds of \$1,533,380.
-In February 2016, the related tax deductions were renounced to investors with an effective date of December 31, 2015.
-The Company incurred all of the required flow-through expenditures by the December 31, 2016 deadline and paid an amount of \$6,331 for Part XII.6 tax and tax on deemed expenses in Quebec, which is calculated on the monthly balance of unspent flow through funds.

 In April and May 2016, the Company completed flow-through private placements for gross proceeds of \$1,530,600.
 In February 2017, the related tax deductions were renounced to investors with an effective date of December 31, 2016.
-As at September 30, 2017, the Company has incurred \$593,525 of the required flow-through expenditures and has until December 31, 2017 to incur the remaining exploration expenditures of \$937,075.
-Subsequent to year end, the Company incurred all remaining exploration expenditures, prior to the December 31, 2017 deadline.
+The Company incurred all of the required flow-through expenditures by the December 31, 2017 deadline and paid an amount of \$7,809 for Part XII.6 tax and tax on deemed expenses in Quebec, which is calculated on the monthly balance of unspent flow through funds."

 In November 2016, the Company completed a flow-through private placement for gross proceeds of \$700,000.
 In February 2017, the related tax deductions were renounced to investors with an effective date of December 31, 2016.
-As at September 30, 2017, the Company has not incurred any of the required flow-through expenditures and has until December 31, 2017 to incur the remaining exploration expenditures of \$700,000.
-Subsequent to year end, the Company incurred all remaining exploration expenditures, prior to the December 31, 2017 deadline.
+The Company incurred all of the required flow-through expenditures by the December 31, 2017 deadline and paid an amount of \$6,012 for Part XII.6 tax and tax on deemed expenses in Quebec, which is calculated on the monthly balance of unspent flow through funds."

 In June 2017, the Company completed a flow-through private placement for gross proceeds of \$1,050,000.
+In February 2018, the related tax deductions were renounced to investors with an effective date of December 31, 2017.
+As at December 31, 2017, the Company has incurred\$423,917 of the required flow-through expenditures and has until December 31, 2018 to incur the remaining exploration expenditures of \$626,083.

-The related tax deductions will be renounced to investors no later than December 31, 2017, at which point the Company will have twelve months to incur any remaining exploration expenditures that have not yet been incurred up to that point.
-As at September 30, 2017, the Company has not incurred any of the required flow-through expenditures.
+In November and December 2017, the Company completed flow-through private placements for gross proceeds of \$3,492,048.
+In February 2018, the related tax deductions were renounced to investors with an effective date of December 31, 2017.
+As at March 31, 2018, the Company has not incurred any of the required flow-through expenditures and has until December 31, 2018 to incur the remaining exploration expenditures of \$3,492,048.